 Technology for prospect management

 Real estate agents need an automated prospect management tool to manage their prospects, contacts, and customers efficiently.
-NeoDove is an intuitive prospect management tool, designed with a simple interface to make your job easier.
-You don’t have to be tech-savvy to navigate through the platform.
+NeoDove a contact centre solution is an intuitive prospect management tool, designed with a simple interface to make your job easier.
+You don’t have to be tech-savvy to navigate through the contact centre solution or platform.
 With features including call monitoring and tracking, customizable and editable script templates, lead status, and automated call-back, the platform helps in accelerating the property selling process.

 Technology for communication and collaboration

-A conferencing tool enables online communication for audio and video meetings.
+A conferencing tool such as contact centre solution enables online communication for audio and video meetings.
 And with built-in features such as screen sharing, meeting/call recording, and chat, these tools enhance collaboration among co-workers, reduce travel costs, enable long-distance business communication for client meetings, and it is considered as the best substitute for face-to-face interaction.

 Technology for virtual staging